 Disclosure obligations for residential vs. commercial property

 The seller's disclosure requirement is included in all standard FarBar real estate contracts.
 In addition, most brokers require sellers to complete a separate disclosure form.
-This discussed what happens when a seller fails to disclose those defects.
+This essay discusses what happens when a seller fails to disclose those defects.

 What should you do if you discover a defect after closing

 It is important to bear in mind that the only actionable defects are those deemed material.
 That is those that are a significant percentage of the purchase price.
 While case law has not precisely defined this number, some cases have held that ten percent or more of the purchase price is considered material.
 But that does not mean that less than ten percent is not material.
 Whether a defect is material depends on the unique circumstances of the property transaction.

 When a buyer believes that a seller has failed to disclose a material defect usually the discovery of the situation occurs shortly after closing.
 Therefore, it is important to consult with an experienced and expert litigation attorney like David Steinfeld, who has tried these types of cases to verdict before juries and judges to determine the next and best course of action for your unique situation.

 While a lawsuit may be one option to resolve the situation, it is not the only option available.
 Lawsuits in general are expensive and time-consuming, but these types of lawsuits in particular often require a significant number of depositions and, therefore, can become very expensive and very time-consuming.
 Therefore, it is prudent to carefully examine all of the options available together with David Steinfeld in order to make informed decisions in response to the unfortunate situation.